Name and place of business

 Suspension of membership

-Annual membership fees must be credited to the Academy for each calendar year by May 31.
-Members whose fee payment is not credited to the Academy are excluded from all rights of membership and from all benefits.
-Members whose fee payment is credited to the Academy after May 31 are again entitled to benefits from the credit date, and to member rights such as voting, standing for election, endorsing membership applications, proposing and seconding candidates for any elections from January 1 of the following year.
+Annual membership fees must be credited to the Academy by May 31 (January 31 starting with 2022).
+Members whose fee payment is not credited to the Academy are excluded from all membership rights and from all benefits.
+Members whose fee payment is credited to the Academy after May 31 (January 31 starting with 2022) are again entitled to benefits and to member rights such as voting, standing for election, endorsing membership applications, proposing and seconding candidates for any election from the credit date.

 Termination of membership